Abbott Laboratories (ABT) Review – Making Smarter Decisions

 Abbott Laboratories (ABT): Who are the competitors?

-The company’s main competitors (and peers) include Thermo Fisher Scientific Inc. (TMO) that is trading 57.92% up over the past 12 months and Hologic Inc. (HOLX) that is 128.94% higher over the same period.
-Johnson & Johnson (JNJ) is 35.85% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -17.67% from the last report on Jan 28, 2021 to stand at a total of 11.52 million short shares sold with a short interest ratio of 1.76.
+The company’s main competitors (and peers) include Thermo Fisher Scientific Inc. (TMO) that is trading 67.15% up over the past 12 months and Hologic Inc. (HOLX) that is 123.09% higher over the same period.
+Johnson & Johnson (JNJ) is 34.82% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 17.6% from the last report on Feb 11, 2021 to stand at a total of 10.49 million short shares sold with a short interest ratio of 2.58.